 Take a few minutes each day to do these easy, gentle stretches.
 Consider it an investment for a pain-free tomorrow.

 This releases muscle tension in your lower back and pelvis; these areas often tighten up because of the time we spend sitting.

 Lie on your back on a cushioned surface, such as a rug or yoga mat, with your knees bent and feet flat on the floor.
 Reach down with both hands and grasp your right shin, just below your knee.
-Pull your knee toward your chest.
+Pull your knee toward your chest until you feel a comfortable tension.
 Hold for 15 seconds, repeat on the other side and then try it with both knees at the same time.
 Repeat the entire sequence three times.

 This movement helps strengthen your back muscles and keep your spine aligned—an important adjustment since everyday positions, like hunching over your desk, can promote poor posture that can lead to pain.

-On a cushioned surface, start on your hands and knees, both shoulder-width apart.
+On a cushioned surface, start on your hands and knees, both shoulder-width apart, balancing your weight on each of your hands and knees, with fingers spayed to distribute your weight comfortably.
 Take a deep breath and, as you exhale, round your back toward the ceiling.
 Drop your head, pointing your chin toward your chest (cat pose).
 Then, inhale and slowly lift your head as you pass through your starting position and move into a deeper, inverted arch (cow pose).
 Maintain an upward gaze.
 Alternate poses in a smooth rhythm for about a minute, letting your deep breaths guide your movements.

 Moves to Prevent Headaches and Neck Pain